The Norka: Translations

 Folklorist Andrew Lang translated and published the tale in The Red Fairy Book.
 Although he gave no source for the tale, it was taken verbatim from the book Russian Folk-tales by W. R. S. Ralston, published in 1873 by Smith, Elder, & co. and re-published by Kessinger Publishing in 2004.

 A version published by folklorist Karel Jaromír Erben was translated as Norka, the Beast.

 Professor Jack Haney translated the tale as The Norka Beast.

 Analysis

+Tale type

 William Ralston Shedden-Ralston noted that this plot (the third/youngest prince descends into an underworld and rescues three maidens) "form[ed] the theme of numerous skazkas".